 Alloy is an Optimizely Content Management System (CMS) demonstration template package.
-The Alloy templates contains a site for a fictional company "Alloy Technologies" to demonstrate the most important features of CMS and give you a site that is ready to explore or to start with.
+The Alloy templates contain a site for a fictional company, "Alloy Technologies," to demonstrate the most important features of CMS and give you a site ready to explore or start with.

-If you find any issues or want to contribute to the Alloy templates, visit https://github.com/episerver/content-templates.
+If you find any issues or want to contribute to the Alloy templates, visit content-templates on GitHub.

 The Alloy templates are built on the latest Optimizely platform.
 If you are new to Optimizely, you should start by installing a sample site and explore it in detail.
-It provides an introduction to the user interface, and project structure and programming patterns.
+It introduces the user interface, project structure, and programming patterns.

 - Based on the latest releases